 - Lets Speak The Truth: Those Who Hate Irish Speakers Do So Because They Are Racists… (ansionnachfionn.com)

 - Meanwhile In Ireland, Another Form Of Censorship… (ansionnachfionn.com)

 - 100 Years ago today: The third Home Rule Bill… (sluggerotoole.com)

 The annual commemoration of Éirí Amach na Cásca or the Easter Rising is upon us yet again.
 Some ninety-six years ago on Easter Monday, 1916, members of several Irish Republican organisations came together to unite in a general insurrection against British rule across the island of Ireland.
-Orchestrated by the secret revolutionary movement of the Bráithreachas Phoblacht na hÉireann or the Irish Republican Brotherhood (popularly known as Na Fíníní or the Fenians), the organisations which took to the streets of the capital city and a number of other towns and districts around the country were to shape Irish history for decades to come.
+Orchestrated by the secret revolutionary movement of Bráithreachas Phoblacht na hÉireann or the Irish Republican Brotherhood (popularly known as Na Fíníní or the Fenians) the organisations which took to the streets of the capital city and a number of other towns and districts around the country were to shape Irish history for decades to come.
 They included:

 Óglaigh na hÉireann (ÓnaÉ) “Irish Volunteers (IV)”